 What Google Jamboard Costs

-The software for Jamboard is free and also included as a standard part of G Suite and Google Drive.
+The software for Jamboard is free and also included as a standard part of Google Workspace and Google Drive.
 You can look up Jamboard on your server―Google it―and start using it right away.
 It offers physical Jamboards (electronic whiteboards) for use in the office as well.
 These cost $4,999 plus a $600 annual management and support fee.
 Educators only pay the support fee once.

 Google Jamboard Features